nicolafiorillo/leader_election/README.md

 ## Usage

-To just verify the system behaviour, you can run some nodes, even in the same machine (use different listening port) with the following command:
+To verify the system behaviour you can run some nodes, even in the same machine (using different listening ports), with the following command:

     PORT=4001 ID=4001 iex -S mix

-It creates a node with ID=4001 which listens to port 4001.
+It creates a node with id 4001 which listens to port 4001.
 To create other nodes connecting to the previous one you have to indicate the active node to connect to:

     PORT=4002 ID=4002 FIRST_NODE=127.0.0.1:4001 iex -S mix